Emergency Regulations for Cannabis Manufacturing

 The California Department of Public Health (CDPH) developed emergency regulations to implement the mandates of the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
 These regulations outline the statewide standards and licensing requirements for commercial cannabis manufacturers, became effective on December 7, 2017 and were re-adopted with some changes on June 6, 2018.

-MCSB's emergency regulations were approved and went into effect on December 7, 2017.
-These emergency regulations are effective for 180 days and can be readopted for an additional 180-day period.
+These emergency regulations are effective for 180 days from the date of re-adoption.
 During this time, MCSB will develop and file permanent regulations through the regular rulemaking process.
 These permanent regulations will be released in summer 2018.